Rightech/ric-edge/README.md

     key_path = "" # mqtt key file path

 [modbus]
-    mode = "tcp" # rtu also supported addr = "localhost:8000"  # if mode = rtu there is should be path
+    mode = "tcp" # rtu and ascii also supported addr = "localhost:8000"  # if mode = rtu or ascii there is should be path

 [opcua]
     endpoint = "opc.tcp://localhost:4840"